masashitanimura/2.0/pages/emscloud/emscloud_azure_overview.md

-## Available Template for EMS 2.0
+## Available Image for EMS 2.0

 EMS templates available in Azure marketplace:

-- EvoStream Media Server PYOG (Pay As You Go) - this template has the  EvoStream Media Server 2.0 for Ubuntu 16.04.
+- EvoStream Media Server PAYG (Pay As You Go) - this image has the  EvoStream Media Server 2.0 for Ubuntu 16.04.
 It already has a license installed so you don't have to worry bringing your own license!
 Check plans and pricing [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/evostream-inc.evostream-media-server?tab=PlansAndPrice).